graphile/graphql-toe/README.md

 GraphQL clients will integrate error handling deep into their architecture, but in the mean time this project can add support for this future behavior to almost any GraphQL client by re-introducing thrown errors into your data.
-Handle errors the way your programming language or framework is designed to, they don't need to be GraphQL-specific!
+Handle errors the way your programming language or framework is designed to — no need for GraphQL-specific logic.

 ## Deeper example